Orange-Cyberdefense/GOAD/docs/mkdocs/docs/installation/windows.md

     To use GOAD on windows you will need WSL.

 - First you will prepare your windows host for an hypervisor
-- Second you will install debian 12 with WSL to run goad install script
+- Second you will choose between
+    - install debian 12 with WSL to run goad install script
+    - Or prepare your windows host (install with a provisioning machine)

 ## Prepare Windows Host

 === ":simple-virtualbox: Virtualbox"
-    If you want to use virtualbox as an hypervisor to create your vm.
+    If you want to use virtualbox as a hypervisor to create your vm.

     - VAGRANT